 - New Program Aims to Prevent Data Hacks Like One with Equifax

 Employers seek leaders who understand how to protect, detect, defend and respond to attacks on information security.
 In fact, the Bureau of Labor Statistics (2014) projected employment of Information Security Analysts to grow by 37 percent through 2020.

 - Four graduate courses (12 credit hours), available online and blended.

-- Designed for leaders, small business owners and information security personnel.
+- Designed for leaders, small business owners

 - Background in CIS not required.

 - Two of the CSL courses count as electives in Drury's MBA program.
 The dual CSL + MBA is 36 credit hours.